lewisclark/glua-steal/README.md

 1. Either Download pre-built from the [Releases section](https://github.com/lewez/glua-steal/releases) or [build from source](#Building-From-Source).
 2. [Inject](#How-to-Inject) library into Garry's Mod, at the main menu.
-3. Optionally, set up your own [lua file to be loaded](#lua-loader-load-before-autorun).
+3. Optionally, set up your [Lua file to be loaded](#lua-loader-load-before-autorun).
 4. Join a server.

 ##### The gluasteal Directory

-Logs and lua files will be written to the gluasteal folder, in your home directory.
+Logs and Lua files will be written to the gluasteal folder, in your home directory.

 * Windows: C:/Users/username/Documents/gluasteal/
 * Linux: /home/username/gluasteal/